 The KRACK (Key Reinstallation Attack) flaw can be categorized as a severe replay attack, and is a form of a man-in-the-middle attack.
 The fundamental problem with WPA2, highlighted by the KRACK discovery, is a flaw in the WPA2 certification standard itself and not a weakness caused by bad product configuration or service implementation.

-In response to this debacle, in June 2018, Wi-Fi Alliance® announced the introduction of Wi-Fi CERTIFIED WPA3™security, a wifi certification standard that:
+In June 2018, Wi-Fi Alliance® announced the introduction of Wi-Fi CERTIFIED WPA3™security, a wi-fi certification standard that:

 - Addresses the KRACK vulnerability

-What is WPA3?
-WPA3 certification for wifi devices can loosely be compared to a roadworthy certificate for your car.
+WPA3 certification for wi-fi devices can loosely be compared to a roadworthy certificate for your car.
 Without certification, hardware vendors cannot claim compliance with the Wi-Fi Alliance’s security standards.

 What is WPA3 and is it secure?